Privacy Policy

 In accordance with the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA), California residents have the right to opt-out of the sale or sharing of their personal information.

 The Data Group respects your privacy and are committed to providing you with control over how your information is used.
-If you wish to exercise your right to opt-out, please contact us using the email or phone number listed below to submit your request:
+If you wish to exercise your right to opt-out, please click here to complete a consumer opt-out request or email us directly at compliance@thedatagroup.com

 Note: Opting out does not affect your ability to use our services.
 Some features of our website may rely on certain data to function optimally, and opting out could limit these functionalities.
 We do not knowingly sell or share the personal information of individuals under 16 years of age without explicit consent.